Visa Bank Account Validation Merchant Guide

 High risk

-One or more information points available to indicate that there is a very low probability of payment from this account.
+One or more information points indicate that there is an extremely low probability of payment from this account.

 Not validated